Pit1000/Program-Obliczj-cy-Sprawno-Czajnik-w-Elektrycznych-w-WN/README.md

-#### program for calculating the effiency of an electric kettle from several physical quantities under normal conditions
+#### program for calculating effiency of an electric kettle from several physical quantities under normal conditions